biromiro/pinn-multivp/README.md

 # Leveraging Physics-Informed Neural Networks as Solar Wind Forecasting Models

-This repository contains the source code and additional resources for the paper "Leveraging Physics-Informed Neural Networks as Solar Wind Forecasting Models" for the ESANN conference.
+This repository contains the source code and additional resources for the paper "Leveraging Physics-Informed Neural Networks as Solar Wind Forecasting Models".
 The paper discusses the challenges of solar wind forecasting and the application of Physics-Informed Neural Networks (PiNNs) to improve prediction accuracy and computational efficiency.

 ## Abstract